Logging

 Writing Log Messages

-Once injected, you may call any of these methods to log a message for the corresponding level.
+Any of these methods are available to log a message for the corresponding level.